 Pet Friendly Accommodations in Medora

 Unfortunately, we don’t have good news to report on the pet friendly accommodations in Medora, either.
 We didn’t find a single hotel in town that welcomed pets, and the private RV Park where we stayed was rundown and dirty.

 Sully Creek State Park

-If you’re up for “ruffing” it, Sully Creek State Park is just 2.5 miles from town and has campsites, showers, and great views.
-Some sites even have horse corrals, and you can access the previously mentioned 120-mile Maah Daah Hey Trail from here.
+If you’re up for “ruffing” it, Sully Creek State Park is just 2.5 miles from town.
+It has campsites, showers, and great views.
+Some sites even have horse corrals, and you can access the previously mentioned 144-mile Maah Daah Hey Trail from here.